Why would you invest in a CNC plasma cutter machine, and not a CNC laser or waterjet?

 Low Operating Costs

-Plasma cutting machines again win here.
-Remember, you must factor in the power, gases, consumables, abrasives, and routine maintenance of all machines you’re comparing your plasma cutter to.
-Plasma cutters tend to cost around $15/hour to maintain.
-Lasers are just slightly higher at $20/hour.
-And waterjets usually come in at the most expensive – $30/hour.
+CNC Plasma cutters again win here.
+Remember, you must factor in the power, gases, consumables, abrasives, and routine maintenance of all machines you’re comparing your CNC plasma cutter to.
+CNC Plasma cutters tend to cost around $15/hour to maintain.
+CNC Lasers are just slightly higher at $20/hour.
+And CNC waterjets usually come in at the most expensive – $30/hour.

 No cost comparison is complete without a production rate comparison.
 And here’s where CNC plasma cutters really shine.
 Typical cutting speeds range from 60 – 200 ipm.
 Laser is significantly slower at most thicknesses, as it cuts at round 20 – 70 ipm.
 However, waterjet is far and away the slowest of all.
 It cuts at 15 ipm at the fastest, and can fall to just fractions of an inch per minute.